nju-websoft/SPARQA/README.md

 ## Compare with Baselines
 * GraphQuestions: PARA4QA, SCANNER, UDEPLAMBDA
 * ComplexWebQuestions: PullNet, SPLITQA, and MHQA-GRN.
 Note that PullNet used annotated topic entities of questions in its kB only setting.
 SPARQA, an end-to-end method, do not use annotated topic entities.
-(In the future, SPARQA can support to used annotated topic entities of questions.)
+It is thus not comparable.
+(In the future, SPARQA can support to use annotated topic entities of questions)

 ## Citation